shinken-monitoring/mod-webui/README.md

 ## Release notes

-### Version 2.4.0
+### Version 2.4.1
+ *This version replaces the 2.4.0 that was not released nor published on shinken.io.*

- This version mainly intends to fix a serious bug (#486) that makes the WebUI not loading the external modules ... all my apologies for this!
+ Version 2.4.0 intended to fix a serious bug (#486) that makes the WebUI not loading the external modules ... all my apologies for this!

  - Features:
    - No new major features

  - Enhancements:
+   - Element view availability graphs tab (2.4.1)
+   - Groups (hosts,services,contacts) pages are responsive (2.4.1)
    - Search filter improvements
    - Sort groups in element view
    - #224: remove change custom variable button